 Co-producer Jim Jonsin, who also worked with Beyonce, told DailyFinance.com that the rewards were “life-changing.”
 “If I really wanted to, I could charge a good 20% to 30% more.
 I didn’t raise my prices, though,” he said of his Grammy win.
 Before winning a Grammy, producers on average charge $30,000 to $50,000 per track.
 If you’re fortunate enough to snag an award, though, Jonsin says that the starting figure is in the $75,000 area and super-producers like Timbaland and Pharrell can demand twice that.

 Thanks to the high-profile night, stars benefit in mainstream visibility and in their pockets too.
 After winning his first Grammy, “Bruno Mars’ average nightly gross swelled from $130,000 to $202,000 (+55%).”
 Esperanza Spalding went from $20,000 to $32,000 (+60%) and Taylor Swift jumped from $125,000 to $600,000 (+380%).

-So, no, music’s superstars don’t walk away with a physical check in tow.
-The association to the Grammy’s, however, does fatten their wallets long after the special airs.
+So, no, the consensus is that music’s superstars don’t walk away with a physical check in tow.
+The association to the Grammys, however, does fatten their wallets long after the special airs.

 - POWER OF WALKING AWAY: TAMRON HALL TALKS LIFE AFTER ‘TODAY’

 - JACK IN THE BOX TEAMS UP WITH SNOOP DOGG’S CANNABIS COMPANY FOR A SPECIAL COMBO MEAL

 -Editor’s Note: This article has been updated since its original publish date of January 29, 2018.